beriberikix/xrpc-specification/specification.md

 ## 3 Compatibility

-xRPC 1.0 Request objects and Response objects may not work with existing xRPC clients or servers other than version 1.0 or any JSON-RPC implementations.
+xRPC 1.0 Request objects and Response objects may not work with existing xRPC clients or servers other than version 1.0 or any JSON-RPC implementation.
 However, it is easy to distinguish implementations and versions as xRPC always has a member named "xrpc" with a String value of "1.0".

 ## 4 Request Object